dicieous/dicieous/README.md

 ###

 <h4 align="left">Hi!, Dicieous this side or as People Call me Happy.
 I'm currently a Game Developer who's Passionate about Game Engine and Graphics Programming.
 I know they are two whole separate profiles but Ehh...
-I like knowing the inner workings of a Game Engine and also Love seeing Beautiful render on my Screen Like that RayMarched MandelBlub Above!</h4>
+I like knowing the inner workings of a Game Engine and also Love seeing Beautiful render on my Screen Like the RayMarched MandelBulb Above!</h4>

 ###